willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * The space should not be too large or too complicated.
 Stick to a simple geometric shape without a lot of twists and turns.
 * Don’t cross back over your own path as you’re tracing.
 * If you get stuck in a corner, start over.

-### How do I choose between "Seated and standing" and "All experiences"?

-If you choose "Seated and standing," either during headset setup or later on, you'll be using your headset without a boundary.
-This means you'll need to stay in one spot when using the headset, so that you can avoid physical obstacles and tripping hazards.
-You can sit down or stand up, but you won't be able to move around (keep in mind that obstacles might be overhead as well as around you).
-Some apps might be designed to work with a boundary, so you might not be able to use them, or you might not have the same experience if you use them without a boundary.

-If you choose "All experiences", you'll set up a boundary and you can use apps and experiences that work with a boundary as well as those that don't require one.

 ### During start up of Mixed Reality, I'm stuck at the step "Turn your head side to side, and then at the floor"